awsdocs/aws-transfer-user-guide/doc_source/create-b2b-server.md

   + **MDN** – `ExampleFileInS3Payload.c4d6b6c7-23ea-4b8c-9ada-0cb811dc8b35@44313c54b0a46a36.dat.mdn`

 For outbound transfers, the naming is similar, with the difference that there is no incoming message file, and also, the transfer ID for the transferred message is added to the file name\.
 The transfer ID is returned by the `StartFileTransfer` API operation \(or when another process or script calls this operation\)\.
++ The `transfer-id` is an identifier that is associated with a file transfer\.
+All requests that are part of a `StartFileTransfer` call share a `transfer-id`\.
 + The base directory is the same as the path that you use for the source file\.
 That is, the base directory is the path that you specify in the `StartFileTransfer` API operation or `start-file-transfer` AWS CLI command\.
 For example:

   ```